JeffersonLab/smoothness/README.md

 ### Database
 The demo application requires an Oracle 18 database with the following [schema](https://github.com/JeffersonLab/smoothness/tree/main/smoothness-demo/schema) installed.
 The application server hosting the demo app must also be configured with a JNDI datasource.

-## Publish

-You can publish new versions of this library to Bintray.
-First ensure you have the bintray token configured in your [user gradle properties](https://gist.github.com/slominskir/dff89309ecdc424f134fdf02ceb41906).
-Then use the Gradle task bintrayUpload followed by bintrayPublish.